lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/densenet.md

             net.add(TransitionBlock(num_channels))
     return net
 ```

-Similar to ResNet, a global pooling layer and a fully-connected layer are connected at the end to produce the output.

 Semelhante ao ResNet, uma camada de pooling global e uma camada totalmente conectada são conectadas na extremidade para produzir a saída.